-All the experts I consulted for this article agreed that withdrawal symptoms are time-limited and not life threatening.
+All the experts I consulted for this article agreed that withdrawal symptoms are time-limited and not life threatening except in rare cases.
 But, as Dr. Stephen Grinstead, founder of A Healing Place – The Estates, and a chronic pain patient who’s been through opioid withdrawal, noted, “No one’s going to die from it—they just wish they would”.

 There are medical interventions and self-care strategies that are helpful in reducing the severity and duration of opioid withdrawal.
 Dr. Denis Patterson ,of Nevada Advanced Pain Specialists, recommends a medical approach, if available, in an inpatient rehabilitation facility or outpatient addiction treatment program.
 In these programs, physicians are able to prescribe medication that can ease withdrawal symptoms, including buprenorphine, which helps suppress withdrawal symptoms and cravings.
 The problem with buprenorphine, however, is that it is an opioid and withdrawal from it can also be problematic.

 If a pain patient has to go through withdrawal on their own, Dr. Patterson recommends the following over the counter medications and self-help strategies that can help with the various side effects of withdrawal:

 - Nausea/vomiting – Medications that contain the active ingredients bismuth subsalicylate (e.g. Pepto-Bismol) and phosphorated carbohydrate solution (e.g. Emetrol) can help.

 - Diarrhea – Medications that contain the active ingredients bismuth subsalicylate (e.g. Pepto-Bismol, Kaopectate) and loperamide (e.g. Imodium) can help.

 - Muscle cramping – Fluids that contain electrolytes (e.g. Gatorade, Pedialyte, etc)